nmadd/AC3.3/lessons/javascript-fundamentals/types-strings-and-numbers/types-and-strings-exercises.md

 <!-- @acxbank cut-a-string-at-character -->
 ### Q5. cut-a-string-at-character

 Write a function to return a part of string after a specified character.
-The function should take two arguments, the first beign the string, and the second being the character.
+The function should take two arguments, the first being the string, and the second being the character.
 The function should return only the part of the string that comes AFTER the specified character.
 In other words, the function should chop the string into two parts and return only the part that comes after the specified character.

 Examples:
 ```javascript